 When it comes to creating your own vision board there are no rules!
 They can be as big, small or creative as you like.
 Most people create them by hand using a cork board and photos, cut outs from magazines and inspirational quotes.
 You could dedicate an hour, an afternoon or a whole weekend to this exercise, and you may well want to add to it over time as you progress on your journey.

-This handy YouTube video will explain more about the rewards associated with creating a vision board – plus tips on how to get started.
+Read our guide on How to create an inspiring vision board or watch this handy YouTube video that explains more about the rewards associated with creating a vision board – plus tips on how to get started.

 4. Foster a dog or cat

-Although we must keep our distance from other humans, there’s no reason why you can’t get close to a new furry friend.
+Although social distancing is becoming the norm, there’s no reason why you can’t get close to a new furry friend.
 There are plenty of dogs and cats out there that are looking for some love, while they await their permanent home.
 If you’d be interested in finding out more, then it’s worth contacting your local RSPCA centre or branch by email to find out whether there are any dogs or cats near you that need a temporary home.
 The application process will be completed over the phone and online, and if successful, the animal will be delivered safely to your home by an RSPCA inspector.

 5. Make improvements to your home or garden

-If you’re on a budget, then check out our article Five low cost ways to improve your property, which includes tips on how to update your bathroom and spruce up your garden without breaking the bank.
-Many homeware and hardware stores, garden centres and building suppliers are currently open for business both online and in store – so you should hopefully be able to get hold of everything you need.
+If you’re on a budget, then check out our articles Five low cost ways to improve your property or 10 affordable ways to improve your living space, which includes tips on how to update your bathroom and spruce up your garden without breaking the bank.

 6. Volunteer to help others online